Stationary states of an active Brownian particle in a harmonic trap

-For the angular distribution $f(\chi|r)$, our simulation results are shown in Fig.~\ref{fig:coschi_dt} (b,d and f), for three different values of $\kappa$.
-Here, we observe that the orientation remains predominantly radial at all values of $\kappa$, irrespective of the distance from the trap centre.
-The transition between unimodal and bimodal forms, observed for $D_t=0$, appears to be absent here.
+For the angular distribution $f(\chi|\xi)$, our simulation results are shown in Fig.~\ref{fig:coschi_dt} (b,d and f), for three different values of $\beta$.
+Here, we observe that the orientation remains predominantly radial at all values of $\beta$, irrespective of the distance from the trap center.
+The transition between unimodal and bimodal forms, observed for $D_t^{\prime}=0$, appears to be absent here.

 In order to explore in more depth the transition between active and passive regimes, we also carried out simulations where $u_0$ was reduced from its ``standard" value in Table ~\ref{tab1}, and thereby $D_t^{\prime}$ increased.
-The results for the position distribution $\Phi(r)$ are shown for two values of $\beta$, 0.2 and 0.7 in Fig.~\ref{fig:phi_dt_2b} (a and b, respectively).
-For fixed $\beta$ and $D_t$, as $D_t^{\prime}$ is increased above zero by reducing $u_0$, we observe that $\Phi(r)$ approaches the equilibrium Boltzmann distribution, as expected from Eq.~\ref{eq:phir}.
-For $D_t^{\prime}> 1$, the distribution fitted well with a Gaussian curve $\Phi(r)\propto \exp(-\kappa r^2/2k_B T_{\rm eff})$, with $T_{\rm eff}\to T$, the equilibrium temperature, as $u_0\to 0$.
-See the discussion in the caption of Fig.~\ref{fig:phi_dt_2b}.
+The results for the position distribution $\Psi(\xi)$ are shown for two values of $\beta$, 0.2 and 0.7 in Fig.~\ref{fig:phi_dt_2b} (a and b, respectively).
+For fixed $\beta$ and $D_t$, as $D_t^{\prime}$ is increased above zero by reducing $u_0$, we observe that $\Psi(\xi)$ approaches the equilibrium Boltzmann distribution, as expected from Eq.~\ref{eq:formalsolution} (see insets).
+For $D_t^{\prime}\gg 1$, the non-scaled distribution $\Phi(r)$ fitted well with a Gaussian curve $\Phi(r)\propto \exp(-\kappa r^2/2k_B T_{\rm eff})$, with $T_{\rm eff}\to T$, the equilibrium temperature, as $u_0\to 0$.
+More detailed discussions are given in the caption of Fig.~\ref{fig:phi_dt_2b}.

-We also studied the $r$-dependence of mean and variance of $\cos\chi$ in the above simulations.
+We also studied the $\xi$-dependence of mean and variance of $\cos\chi$ in the above simulations.
 In Fig.~\ref{fig:phi_dt_2b}, we show our results for two values of $\beta$, 0.2 and 0.7 (c and d, respectively).
 These values are chosen such that they fall on either side of the critical value ($\beta_c=1/3$ in the Gaussian $\chi$-approximation).
-In both cases, $g(r)=\langle \cos\chi\rangle$ is an increasing function of $r$ for all values of $D_t^{\prime}$, with $g(r)\to 0$ as $r\to 0$.
-The variance $\sigma^2_{\cos\chi}$, on the other hand, is a decreasing function of $r$ in all cases.
-Also, the simulation data fits well with the Gaussian expression given in Eq.~\ref{eq:app_var}, when $g(r)$ is taken from simulation data.
+In both cases, $g(\xi)$ is an increasing function of $\xi$ for all values of $D_t^{\prime}$, with $g(\xi)\to 0$ as $\xi\to 0$.
+The variance $\sigma^2_{\cos\chi}$, on the other hand, is a decreasing function of $\xi$ in all cases.
+Also, the simulation data fits well with the Gaussian expression given in Eq.~\ref{eq:app_var}, when $g(\xi)$ is extracted from simulation data.